lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 	- will eventually grow *very* big with images, video.
 		- lazy loading and search
 		- or separated into different pages by date (month or year)
-	- show note at that current stage? arguably not needed, history is made of changes. git stores all versions maybe because it is easier to restore them and requires less computation to view at expense of storage space.
+	- structure
+		- date
+			- note title
+				- heading hierarchy
+					- changes (pictures are smaller, changes within the line should be visualized compactly)
+			- note title for new, renamed and deleted notes

-restructure to show "why" first, then title, links, content, work in progress titles and links are parts of the same thing, headings. one has the content next to it, one points to it. headings flow from the bottom up as text needs to become more differentiated. the higher the go the more abstract they become.
+restructure to show "why" first, then title, links, content, work in progress titles and links are parts of the same thing, headings. one has the content next to it, one points to it. headings flow from the bottom up as text needs to become more differentiated. the higher they go the more abstract they become.
 Could be visualized by them getting an increasingly strong tint.

 2024-03-07 19:30
 assuming the structure notes + stream is good.